syncfusion-content/uwp-docs/uwp/DataGrid/Clipboard-Operations.md

 {% endhighlight %}
 {% endtabs %}

-Paste the clipboard value into selected record by selecting the record using MoveCurrentCell method and `Paste` method in `GridCopyPaste` of SfDataGrid.
+Paste the clipboard value into selected record by selecting the record using MoveCurrentCell method and `Paste` method in `GridCopyPaste` of Data Grid.

 {% tabs %}
 {% highlight c# %}